strawberry-development/strawberry-development/README.md

 - I like to create stuff that people enjoy.

 I'm currently working on an imageboard that focuses less on consumerism compared to what the internet typically offers.

-If you need anything, feel free to contact me on my email available on my github profile.
+<em>If you need anything, feel free to contact me on my email available on my github profile.</em>